bparanj/Essential-TDD/en/01-fibonacci/01-finbonacci.markdown

 1. Run the mini-test based fibonacci and make sure all tests pass.
     ($ ruby fibonacci_test.rb)
 2. Move the fibonacci class into its own file and make all the tests pass.
-3. Convert the given mini-test test to rspec version fibonacci_spec.rb.
+3. Get the output of the mini-test in color.
-4. Get the output of the mini-test in color.
+4. Convert the given mini-test tests to rspec version fibonacci_spec.rb.
-5. Watch the Factorial screencast and convert the unit test to rspec spec.
+5. Watch the Factorial screencast and convert the unit tests to rspec specs.